lc-cs-172/fall-2025/syllabus.md

 **Get to know your teacher.** Please feel free to stop by early in the semester, and stop by often.
 Really.
-That's **why I'm here** -- not only to answer your questions about the lectures and the assignments, but also to engage in conversation about computer science, working in industry, and other questions, big or small, that you may have.
+That's **why I'm here** -- not only to answer your questions about the lectures and the assignments, but also to engage in conversation about computer science, software, programming, working in industry, and other questions, big or small, that you may have.
 I love interacting with students -- you are primary participants in our shared learning.

 ## High-level Schedule